robotsorcerer/robotsorcerer.github.io/_includes/cv.md

 <tr>
   <td class='col-md-3'>Aug.
 29, 2018</td>
   <td>
-    I will be presenting our minimax iterative dynamic game work at the <a href="http://www.cns.atr.jp/bri/en/">Department of Brain Robot Interface of Japan's ATR Computational Neuroscience (CNS) Labs.</a>
+    I will be presenting our minimax iterative dynamic game work at the <a href="http://www.cns.atr.jp/bri/en/">Department of Brain Robot Interface (BRI) of Japan's ATR Computational Neuroscience (CNS) Labs.</a>
   </td>
 </tr>